Keep up with new content on the site, receive exclusive content and commentary, and learn about activities within the Straight Talk community.

 So, my first point is that it is not as though we all woke-up in the last year or two and suddenly decided to invent self-driving cars.
 The desire for a self-driving car has been around for a long time, and the advances toward it have been incrementally advancing.
 That being said, it has been a slow and snails paced progress toward a self-driving car.
 No overnight successes here.
 Inch by inch, we continue to make our way toward the self-driving car.
 I say this because some think that maybe there was a “silver bullet” that finally opened the door for a self-driving car to emerge.
-I know that some will claim that perhaps neural networks should be the winner for anointing self-driving cars as viable, while others would say that it is instead LIDAR (see my column on LIDAR for self-driving cars), and some would offer other singular aspects of technology to assert that is the “it” that triggered the self-driving car craze.
+I know that some will claim that perhaps neural networks should be the winner for anointing self-driving cars as viable, while others would say that it is instead LIDAR, and some would offer other singular aspects of technology to assert that is the “it” that triggered the self-driving car craze.

 Though it is often easiest to try and simplify the world and make the claim that one particular innovation led to a new world order, in this case I argue that anyone laying the credit at the feet of just one advancement is either ignorant about the field of self-driving cars, or miscomprehending things, or pushing a particular love-fest piece of high-tech, or has not taken a contemplative moment to reflect on what has taken place and continues to take place in the self-driving car arena.
 If you really step back and take a macroscopic look at the self-driving industry, you would come upon the notion that where we are today can be described in two words.